skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Initiate/Week3.md

 ### Put your RACI into practice
 Share your RACI chart with your sponsors and stakeholders to get buy-in and sign-off.
 When you get stakeholder buy-in, you will be able to set clear expectations for your team and ensure that everyone is aligned on their responsibilities.

+### Stakeholder management during project initiation
+* __Identify all the stakeholders at the beginning of your project or initiative.__ Get everyone involved as early as possible to set clear expectations, responsibilities, and boundaries.
+Identifying your stakeholders early on gives them ample time to voice any concerns they may have about the project or their role within it.
+If they feel a sense of ownership from the beginning, your stakeholders may be more likely to embrace their roles, give appropriate input, and help remove barriers to allow the project to move forward.

+* __Keep the project vision clear.__ The project vision describes the need the project is fulfilling.
+It is important to have a clear, specific project vision because, as we have learned, stakeholders may apply pressure to increase the requirements, shorten the timeline, or cut resources.
+Ensuring that stakeholders have agreed upon the vision—and, more specifically, what "done" looks like—provides clarity for everyone involved with the project.
+Including highly-influential stakeholders in the strategic planning processes will make sure that all team members are aligned with project vision.

+* __Equip your stakeholders with user-friendly resources at all times.__ This could mean creating a one-pager (a one-page document that provides an overview of your project) or weekly status report with the latest information and links to the main project artifacts.
+It may also mean ensuring everyone has access to necessary documentation.

+### Stakeholder management throughout the project life cycle
+You will have to maintain good relationships with all of your stakeholders to ensure they are satisfied and contributing to the team.
+The following strategies can help you get to know your stakeholders’ interests, concerns, and communication preferences and enlist their help throughout your project’s life cycle:

+* __Find out what stakeholders care about and why.__ Ask your stakeholders: What are your most important priorities and goals?
+What role would you like to play in this project?
+How will this project support you and your most important priorities?

+* __Adjust your communication frequency and approach based on stakeholder roles and preferences.__ Tell your stakeholders: Here’s how I plan to keep you informed—does that work for you?

+* __Enlist the help of senior stakeholders when necessary.__ Ask your stakeholders: Who else do you recommend I reach out to regarding this project?

+* __Once stakeholders have a vested interest, bring project problems to them.__ Ask your stakeholders: How would you handle this situation?
+What solutions come to mind?

 ## Why projects fail
 Some common problems:
 * Unrealistic expectations (don't commit to firm dates when initiating the project)